armstronge975/Embrace-the-Chaos/README.md

 1. What is a merge conflict and why does it happen?

 2. What are the 2 sets of Git commands we've learned to setup a repo for local development?
+When is it best to use each?

 3. Which Git command(s) are needed to create a new branch?